Who should apply?

 What will be the benefits and takeaways from attending the school?

-You will be exposed to state-of-the-art research in computer science, with a focus on challenges in Software, Machine Learning, Security, and Social Systems.
+You will be exposed to state-of-the-art research in computer science, with a focus on emerging trends.
 You will have the opportunity to interact one-on-one with internationally leading scientists from three of the foremost academic institutions in research and higher learning in the US and in Europe.
 You will get a sense of what it is like to pursue a research career in computer science.